In this article, you will learn the four best power banks for backpacking and prepping.

 I spent some time researching relevant conversations in prepper forums and subreddits before picking different battery packs to test.

 The PowerCore II 10000 and the first-generation PowerCore 10000 are two of the most popular battery packs among ultralight travelers, according to that information.
 It turns out that the fame is well-deserved.
+The battery life is mind-boggling for the amount of weight it carries.

 This is the pack we recommend if you need additional power.
 The pack weighs 6.9 ounces, according to Anker.
 It is the greatest option in terms of power per ounce (mAh/oz) because of its low weight and large capacity.
+You can easily charge your device with it’s USB charging port which fits USB c and micro USB.

 This is an amazing pick for those who want a ton of power.